stevekaeser/gettingandcleaningdata/CodeBook.md

 ## Processing ##

-Below are the text descriptions of the processing done within run_process.R.
+Below are the text descriptions of the processing done within run_analysis.R.

 ### Step 1 ###